llussy/awesome-stars/README.md

 - [gocrane/crane](https://github.com/gocrane/crane) - Crane is a FinOps Platform for Cloud Resource Analytics and Economics in Kubernetes clusters.
 The goal is not only to help users to manage cloud cost easier but also ensure the quality of applications
 - [indes/flowerss-bot](https://github.com/indes/flowerss-bot) - A telegram bot  for rss reader. 一个支持应用内阅读的 Telegram RSS Bot。
 - [grafana/mimir](https://github.com/grafana/mimir) - Grafana Mimir provides horizontally scalable, highly available, multi-tenant, long-term storage for Prometheus.
-- [answerdev/answer](https://github.com/answerdev/answer) - A Q&A platform software for teams at any scales.
-Whether it’s a community forum, help center, or knowledge management platform, you can always count on Answer.
+- [apache/incubator-answer](https://github.com/apache/incubator-answer) - A Q&A platform software for teams at any scales.
+Whether it's a community forum, help center, or knowledge management platform, you can always count on Answer.
 - [IceWhaleTech/CasaOS](https://github.com/IceWhaleTech/CasaOS) - CasaOS - A simple, easy-to-use, elegant open-source Personal Cloud system.
 - [1340691923/ElasticView](https://github.com/1340691923/ElasticView) - 这是一个简单好用的ElasticSearch可视化客户端，支持连接6，7，8版本的ES，不妨一试
 - [spf13/cast](https://github.com/spf13/cast) - safe and easy casting from one type to another in Go